The-Perceptual-Research-Consortium/neuroweaver-parst/reality_hacking.md

 **NOTICE**: The following frameworks, principles, and protocols represent the current state of active research and application within the Perceptual Research Consortium (PRC).
 Developed in part under the supervision of our sponsors *The Möbius Group*, these materials embody the practical findings, first-principles engineering, and strategic mischief that define our daily reality-hacking operations.

-This document is subject to ongoing evolution and revision as field operators and researchers, including [name_redacted] and [name_redacted], push the edges of consciousness research in real-time experiments.
+This document is subject to ongoing evolution and revision as field Operators, including [name_redacted] and [name_redacted], push the edges of consciousness research in real-time experiments.
 Treat it as the living, experimental lab notes of the PRC—not a finalized doctrine.

 **Dissemination**: Access restricted to personnel involved in perceptual engineering projects.
 Unauthorized use or disclosure is politely discouraged…for now.

+**Note from A**: Great work!
+I’m excited to see how this evolves.
+I’ve added some notes and suggestions in the margins.
+Let’s keep the momentum going!
+Should we make this a public document?
+I think it could be a game-changer for the field.
+Before we do we should consider the implications of sharing this level of detail.
+I’m all for transparency, but we need to be careful about how we frame it.
+Maybe a more general overview would be better for public consumption?
+Let’s discuss.

+Also, I think we should add a section on the ethical implications of reality hacking.
+It’s important to consider how these techniques can be used responsibly and ethically.
+We don’t want to create a world where people are manipulating reality without understanding the consequences.
+Let’s brainstorm some ideas for that section.

+Finally, we should consider linking to and mentioning the Neuroweaver project.
+This framework has a great focus on practicality and immediate application but there is not much philosophical depth here.
+By linking to the greater project we'll give readers a path to holistic understanding (if we choose to make this public).
+I think it would be a valuable addition to this document.
+*—Aspen, 12/23/2024*

 ---